vicrucann/cacharr/README.md

 The class was originally created as a part of a software package for fast 3d reconstruction of protein structure from microscopic images.

+To run a sample code, open and run "test_cache.m".

 2015 victoria.rudakova(at)yale.edu